 10. Loveless

 This one is a white contemporary, having a slight reprieve from the fantasy.
 You’ll be pleased to know if you’re not a fantasy lover.
 So we’re following Georgia as she is also coming to terms with her sexuality, asexual and aromantic.
-Georgia is going to university with her friends, and she thinks that all she wants is to get a boyfriend.
+Georgia is going to university with her friends, and she thinks she only wants to get a boyfriend.
 She questions herself: Does she want a girlfriend?

 Author: Alice Oseman